-&lt;sup>8 For example, the statement of regulatory financial performance is required by Condition 11.4(c), to compare income and expenditure for the period with the assumptions underlying the most recent access charges review (the 'Determination Assumptions').
+7 For example, the statement of regulatory financial performance is required by Condition 11.4(c), to compare income and expenditure for the period with the assumptions underlying the most recent access charges review (the 'Determination Assumptions').

-&lt;sup>9 The operating routes are: Anglia, East Midland, Kent, London North Eastern, London North Western, Scotland, Sussex, Wales, Wessex and Western.
-Note that Network Rail to producing these segmented statements is explained further in paragraphs 3.75 to 3.77 and in annex A and B.
+8 The operating routes are: Anglia, East Midland, Kent, London North Eastern, London North Western, Scotland, Sussex, Wales, Wessex and Western.

-- 2.9 From 2010-11, the regulatory accounts also included statements on Network Rail's efficiency, and information about its maintenance and renewals unit costs.
-Previously, this information was provided in Network Rail's annual return but following a review of the annual return we moved this information to Network Rail's regulatory accounts. - 2.10 In addition, the following items should be included in the regulatory accounts: - (a) a directors' review, including analysis of financial performance in the year and highlighting any material variances from the Determination Assumptions; - (b) a statement of the directors' responsibilities; and - (c) a statement of accounting policies. - 2.11 Appropriate audited statutory financial statements procured by Network Rail from NRIF should also be provided to us as soon as reasonably practicable and in any event not later than 1 July following the end of the relevant financial year or by a later date approved by us. - 2.12 The templates, provided in the document "RAGs template regulatory financial statements 2011-12", should be followed.
-Presentation of the required information may be adapted following our agreement, provided it is analysed, aggregated, presented and commented on in a form that readily conveys the same information. - 2.13 The directors' review should include appropriate narrative, which should be included with the regulatory financial statements for each line item in the regulatory financial statements, explaining the material variances from the previous year and from Determination Assumptions, and explaining other features of the year under review and where appropriate the cumulative position which we or Network Rail considers are relevant to an appreciation of created a separate operating route for Wales (from parts of Western and London North West operating routes) in 2011-12.

-its regulatory financial performance, financial position and future prospects.
-By material in this context we mean any variance that is 10% lower/higher than our PR08 determination or the previous year as relevant and greater than £5m.
-The director's review will also report on Network Rail's compliance with the de-minimis limits set out in its network licence and in our consents.
+- 2.11 Appropriate audited statutory financial statements procured by Network Rail from NRIF should also be provided to us as soon as reasonably practicable and in any event not later than 1 July following the end of the relevant financial year or by a later date approved by us. - 2.12 The templates, provided in the document "RAGs template regulatory financial statements 2012-13", should be followed.
+Presentation of the required information may be adapted following our agreement, provided it is analysed, aggregated, presented and commented on in a form that readily conveys the same information. - 2.13 The directors' review should include appropriate narrative, which should be included with the regulatory financial statements for each line item in the regulatory financial statements, explaining the material variances from the previous year and from Determination Assumptions, and explaining other features of the year under review and where appropriate the cumulative position which we or Network Rail considers are relevant to an appreciation of its regulatory financial performance, financial position and future prospects.9 By material in this context we mean any variance that is 10% lower/higher than our PR08 determination or the previous year as relevant and greater than £5m.
+The director's review will also report on Network Rail's compliance with the deminimis limits set out in its network licence and in our consents.10